-- Debt burden: Determined by your ratio of total credit card debt to income.
+- Debt burden: This is determined by your ratio of total credit card debt to income.

-- Insurance: Takes into account the insurance policies you own.
+- Insurance: This takes into account the insurance policies you own.

-- Fees and rewards: Factors in what you pay in banking and credit card fees.
+- Fees and rewards: These factor in what you pay in banking and credit card fees.

 Albert can negotiate lower bills for you